jmkng/zenin/README.md

 This image is configured to use SQLite by default.
 No database setup is required.

-You can configure it to use PostgresSQL by passing in some additional environment variables that tell Zenin how to connect to your database.
+You can configure it to use PostgresSQL by passing in some additional environment variables that tell Zenin how to connect to your database:

 ```
 ...